CDC-DNPAO/CDCAnthro/README.md

 ### Return Value

 Returns a data.table containing the original data and various weight, height, and BMI metrics.
 Can convert this to a data frame with 'setDF(output_data)'.
+Note that extended BMIz is obtained by taking the inverse CDF of a normal distribution (qnorm(n)).
+If 'n' is very close to 1, such as 1 - 1e-17, the result will be 'Inf'.
+The function converts these values to a z-score of 8.21.

 #### Variables in output: